 1c.
-CB Holdings, Inc. is only taxable in this state as its loans to Crazy Bob Auto Parts Inc. in State Y are insufficient to establish a taxable nexus in that state.
-CB Holdings, Inc.'s receipts factor is apportioned 100% to this state (\$32 million/\$32 million.)
+CB Holdings, Inc. is only taxable in this state as its loans to Crazy Bob Auto Parts Inc. in State Y are insufficient to establish a taxable nexus in that state; therefore those receipts are eliminated from the receipts factor numerator and denominator.
+CB Holdings, Inc.'s remaining receipts factor are all apportioned 100% to this state (\$32 million/\$32 million.)

-2. Taxpayer Quick Sale Co. is a Delaware corporation formed exclusively to facilitate the disposition of three identical power plants in three separate states, which formerly belonged to Ten States Nuclear Corp.
-The sale is expected to generate a capital gain of \$100 million on the plant located in this state and a capital loss of \$25 million on each the two plants located elsewhere.
+2. Taxpayer Quick Sale Co. is a Maryland corporation formed exclusively to facilitate the disposition of three similar power plants in three separate states, which formerly belonged to Ten States Nuclear Corp.
+The sale generated a capital gain of \$100 million on the plant located in this state and a capital loss of \$25 million on each the two plants located elsewhere.

 In the year preceding the sale, 10% of Ten States Nuclear Corp's apportionment factors were in this state.
 One day after its formation, the taxpayer's stock is sold to Risky Investments for \$500 million in cash.
-Because 10% of Ten State Nuclear Corp's apportionment factors in the year preceding the sale were in this state, 10% of Quick Sale's capital gain (\$50 million) is assigned to this state.
+Quick Sale Corp. did not exist in the year preceding the sale.